-Software Engineering is a very important field of study regarding software development since the beginning of the modern computing and the rise of the software complexity.
+Software Engineering is a very important field of study regarding software development since the beginning of modern computing and the rise of software complexity.

 Based on that affirmation you should consider that software development requires more than machines and code, but also, the idea of the business behind it to be understood, the abstraction while designing based on its requirements, the right methodologies and procedures which will make the code with quality enough to support maintenance, the testing environment which will confirm that the software is reliable enough to run and automate some human task.